vdv/imgproxy/docs/configuration.md

 imgproxy can serve your local images, but this feature is disabled by default.
 To enable it, specify your local filesystem root:

 * `IMGPROXY_LOCAL_FILESYSTEM_ROOT`: the root of the local filesystem.
 Keep empty to disable serving of local files.

+* `IMGPROXY_LOCAL_CACHE_ROOT`: the root of the local filesystem for caching images.
+Can be usefull for nginx.

 Check out the [Serving local files](./serving_local_files.md) guide to learn more.